 If you commit aggravated assault with a deadly weapon against a peace officer, prosecutor or someone under 15 years of age, the special circumstances of the crime mean you will be charged with a class 2 felony.
 This is punishable by between 7 and 21 years in prison, and you can also be fined up to $150,000 (Ariz.
 Rev. Stat.
 Ann. §§ 13-1204, 13-701, 13-801).

 What is more, the judge can choose to find aggravating factors involved in the crime.
 Some aggravating factors include threats or harm to the victim’s friends and family members.
 Also, if the crime was committed in an especially cruel manner, a harsher sentence can be imposed.
 Additionally, any prior criminal history can also result in harsher sentencing.

 Conversely, a judge can also choose to take mitigating factors in account when deciding your fate.
 These can include your age, prior legal history, mental capacity and role in the assault.
 Mitigating factors can result in lighter sentencing in some cases (Ariz.
 Rev. Stat.
 Ann. §§ 13-701, 13-704).

 Trust Phoenix Criminal Attorney Firm With Aggravated Assault With a Deadly Weapon Defense

 All of these variables make it extremely important to have an attorney who knows your rights, and can help you make the best decisions possible during this difficult process.
 Phoenix Criminal Attorney provides our clients with focused legal assistance for even the most severe aggravated assault with a deadly weapon charges.

 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been charged with aggravated assault with a deadly weapon in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been charged with aggravated assault with a deadly weapon in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.